comanezz/the-monkees/README.md

 At the bottom of the form there is a "send" button to enable the client to confirm the request.

 ### Features Left to Implement
-- I would like to make the form working.
-Being able to receive the information sent by the customer.
+- "Book an Event" contact form: This feature already exist but I would like to be able to receive the information sent by the customer - I haven't learn how to do that yet.

 ## Technologies Used